EliArad/mongoose_restfull_client/README.md

 In order to use that client, download the full mongoose web server, overwrite the restfull client example and run mame

+There is also a example_k70.mk for embedded linux k70 chip (nxp) used in emcraft BSP

 # Mongoose - Embedded Web Server / Embedded Networking Library

 ![](https://img.shields.io/badge/license-GPL_2-green.svg "License")